Help paying bond and rent

 - children aged 18 or over who have their own income paid directly to them and who are named on the lease

 - other people you will be sharing the property with and who require help paying bond and rent.

 A support worker can help you apply, or apply on your behalf.

 - If you don’t provide all the information, it can take longer to assess your application.

-- Once you start the on-line application process you must complete it.
-It isn't possible to save the form and return to it later.
+- Once you start the online application process you must complete it - it's not possible to save the form and return to it later.

 Proof of identity

 If you apply online, Housing SA can contact relevant government departments electronically on your behalf to verify your: